MHA Frequently Asked Questions

 Many of our students work full-time and have families and other commitments outside

-or two courses each term.
-Finally, faculty have an understanding of the demands on
+in completing the program.
+Faculty have an understanding of the demands on adult students

-adult students and work with them to meet the requirements of the curriculum.
+and work with them to meet the requirements of the curriculum.

 What will an MHA degree do for me?